Bio

 I hope to get back to them soon.

-• Active darkstory - A small, text-based game I'm working on in my spare time that runs on a Discord server through a voice and text channel.
+- Complete darkstory - A small, text-based game I'm working on in my spare time that runs on a Discord server through a voice and text channel.
 The player(s) navigate through four levels involving several different LLM-backed agents that interact with a virtual environemnt.
+Now that this project is complete, I may release it soon.

 Skills, Tools, Languages, etc.